90 Washington Law Review Online 7 (2015)

 We conclude that much of the objection to commercial surrogacy involves the practice’s growing pains.
 In the end, commercial agencies, particularly if they are subject to regulations that require transparency and provide oversight, may promote human dignity as well as, or better than, individually negotiated altruistic arrangements.

 Madeira, Jody L. and Cabone, June, "The Role of Agency: Compensated Surrogacy and the Institutionalization of Assisted Reproduction Practices" (2015).
 Articles by Maurer Faculty.
-Paper 1952.
+1952.